gizburdt/cuztom/readme.md

 ## Changelog
 You can see the full changelog <a href="https://github.com/Gizburdt/Wordpress-Cuztom-Helper/wiki/Changelog">here</a>.

+###1.6.7
+* Deprecated: Cuztom_Radio_Field is from now on deprecated, because it is not usable
+* Enhancement: The reserved term notice in Cuztom_Taxonomy is better handled with admin_notices

 ###1.6.6
 * Fixed: Issue #76: Adding existing taxonomies to post types resulted in reserved tag error